brlala/docker_playground/README.md

 `docker network create <network name>` - create a new network
 `docker network connect <network name> <name>` - connect network to container
 `docker network disconnect <network name> <name>` - disconnect network to container

+### Image Commands
+`docker image inspect <name>` - contains metadata like ports exposed, environment variables, command to run when an image is run
+`docker image tag <source_image> <new_image_tag>` - will create a new tag from the source image `docker image push <image_tag>` - push to dockerhub

+### Authentication Command
+`docker login` - login
+`docker logout` - logout

+# Dockerfile
+`FROM` all images must have a from normally from a minimal linux distribution `ENV` optional environment variable that is used for container building and running container `RUN` execute shell commands
+`EXPOSE` ports that are being exposed
+`CMD` command that will be run everytime we restart the container or everytime a container starts

 # Technical details
 ##### docker run
 1. Look for image locally